markcellus/form-js/README.md

 This library attempts to solve many of the headaches when building and developing forms on the web.
 It does quite a few things, but most notably:

-1. Allows you totally restyle UI form elements which can be difficult to override when using css.
+1. Allows you totally restyle a native browser's form elements, which can be difficult to override when using css.
 2. Provides an API to programmatically manipulate form elements via javascript.

 UI Elements include: